metagov/dao-governance-surfaces/README.md

 # Simple summary

-An organization's governance surfce is the set of available actions through which it can adapt itself.
-In DAOs specifically, many of these actions are circumscribed by a smart contract which contains a set of parameters and the mechanisms for modifying them.
+An organization's **governance surface** is the set of available actions through which it can adapt itself.
+In DAOs specifically, many of these actions are circumscribed by a smart contract, which contains a set of parameters and the mechanisms for modifying these parameters.

 This repository contains the tools for collecting the parameters and functions that define the governance surface into a series of linked objects and tables, including metadata about who is allowed to view a parameter or perform an action and keyword labels based on the variable names and plain-text comments in the code.